 More Articles ...

-- Public invited to our Governing Body meeting in August
+- Public invited to CCG Governing Body meeting in Cradley Heath

-- Cancer warning for the overweight in Sandwell and West Birmingham
+- Get the right care this August Bank Holiday in Sandwell and West Birmingham

 - Help is at hand for young people awaiting exam results

 - Year-8 boys in Sandwell and West Birmingham given extra protection from cancer

 - 260 screened for Latent TB to protect Sandwell and West Birmingham community

 - August Bank Holiday 2019 pharmacy opening in Sandwell and West Birmingham

 - Public Health England issues advice to people travelling to Egypt

 - Hajj pilgrims urged to be aware of MERS-CoV advice